History

 The Episcopal/Anglican Diocese of Egypt played an important role in the drafting of the interfaith agreement between the Anglican Communion and Al-Azhar Al-Sharif, signed in 2002 at Lambeth Palace in London.
 Since then, the Diocese and Al-Azhar have worked together on many community projects through Egypt, and have arranged and participated in an annual dialogue meeting.

-The Centre for Christian-Muslim Understanding and Partnership was established in 2022 in order to bring these projects together in one organisation, in order to further develop and resource this vital work in the future.
-The idea for such a centre was developed and supported by the Anglican Archbishop of Alexandria, the Most Rev. Dr. Samy Fawzy Shehata, and His Eminence, the Grand Imam of Al-Azhar, Dr Ahmed Al-Tayyeb.
-Archbishop Samy then asked Archbishop Emeritus Mouneer Anis to develop the centre and serve as its first director.
+The Centre of Christian-Muslim Understanding and Partnership (CCMUP) was established in 2022 in order to bring these projects together in one organization, in order to further develop and resource this vital work in the future.
+The idea for this Centre was developed and supported by the Anglican Archbishop of Alexandria, the Most Rev. Dr. Samy Fawzy Shehata, and His Eminence, the Grand Imam of Al-Azhar, Dr Ahmed Al-Tayyeb.
+Archbishop Samy then asked Archbishop Emeritus Mouneer Anis to develop the Centre and serve as its first director.

 Workshops and Visits

-We arrange visits to Christian and Islamic sites, such as the Al Azhar Mosque, and the Coptic Museum.
+We arrange visits to Christian and Islamic sites, such as the Al Azhar Mosque, and the Coptic Museum, among many other historically special sites.

 Engaging Initiatives

-The Centre for Christian-Muslim Understanding and Partnership organizes various projects at level to promote cooperation for the common good.
-Our initiatives involve working in schools, and projects with youth and women.
-One such initiative currently being planned is the ‘It Is Our Planet: Let Us Save It’ initiative, which will provide educational resources on environmental issues to children and teenagers.
+The Centre of Christian-Muslim Understanding and Partnership organizes various projects at a grass-roots level to promote cooperation for the common good.
+Our initiatives involve working in schools, as well as creating projects to advance interfaith peace and cooperation, specially among the youth.
+One such initiative currently being carried-out is the ‘It Is Our Planet: Let Us Save It’ initiative, which provides educational resources on environmental issues to children and teenagers, to teach them how they can play an active positive role in protecting & restoring the environment.

 Conflict Resolution & Peace-Building

 Rather than being a cause of, or opportunity for, conflict, we believe that religion is essential for promoting peace between communities affected by sectarian strife.
-For this reason, the Centre is committed to training teams to go into areas of current or potential conflict in Egypt and beyond in order to promote understanding and reconciliation.
+For this reason, the Centre is committed to training teams to go into areas of current or potential sectarian conflict in Egypt and beyond in order to promote understanding, peace and reconciliation.